IkonOne/mtlib/docs/design/2d-dcel-api.md

 #### Vertices
 - Vertices are ordered lexicographically.
 - No two verticies have the same coordinates.
-- The half_edge of a vertex is the half_edge which has the lexicographically smallest destination.
+- The incident of a vertex is the incident which has the lexicographically smallest destination.

 #### Half Edges
 - A half_edges source != it's destination.
 Implied by "No two vertices have the same coordinates."

 #### Faces
-- The outer half_edge of a face is the half_edge which has the lexicographically smallest origin.
+- The outer incident of a face is the incident which has the lexicographically smallest origin.
 - The inner half_edges of a face are the half_edges with the lexicographically smallest origin in their half edge loop.
 - The inner half_edges of a face are sorted lexicographically by origin.